Bioconductor/bioconductor_docker/README.md

 If you want to run RStudio as a user on your host machine, in order to read/write files in a host directory, please [read this](https://github.com/rocker-org/rocker/wiki/Sharing-files-with-host-machine).

+NOTE: if you forget to add the tag `devel` or `RELEASE_X_Y` while using the `bioconductor/bioconductor_docker` image, it will automatically use the `latest` tag which points to the latest RELEASE version of Bioconductor.

 ##### To run R from the command line:

 	docker run -it --user bioc bioconductor/bioconductor_docker:devel R